-The HIV virus is one of the greatest threats associated with active sex life.
-The level of knowledge of specialists and society is increasing, but the number of people infected with HIV is constantly growing.
-In the world and in Poland more and more HIV infections are recorded every year.
-One must remember that an untreated HIV infection leads to death.
+The HIV virus is one of the greatest risks associated with active sex life.
+Even though knowledge about HIV is increasing, the number of people infected with HIV continues to rise.
+Every year, in Poland and around the world the number of HIV infections is increasing.
+It is important to remember that untreated HIV infection leads to death.

-Act prophylactically - you can avoid the risk of HIV infection by taking PrEP
+Act preventively – you can avoid HIV infection by taking PrEP.

-It is the use of antiretroviral drugs, which eliminate the virus before it can get embedded in the body.
-Prophylactic use of drugs can significantly reduce the risk of HIV infection.
+It is a combination of antiretroviral medicines, which eliminate the HIV before it settles in the organism.
+Taking PrEP can significantly reduce the risk of HIV infection.

-According to the recommendations of the Polish AIDS Scientific Society, PrEP should be used in adults with an increased risk of acquiring HIV infection.
+According to the recommendations of the Polish AIDS Scientific Society (Polskie Towarzystwo Naukowe AIDS), PrEP should be used in adults who have a higher risk of acquiring HIV infection.

 The risk of HIV infection may increase if: